azagniotov/solr-lucene-analyzer-sudachi/README.md

 ## Plugin installation and configuration

 Whether you are running Solr in Docker environment or on a bare metal machine, the installation and configuration are the same.
-The steps that need to happen are pretty much the flow of the Dockerfiles under you can also check the Docker files under the [src/smokeTest](src/smokeTest).
+The steps that need to happen are pretty much those that are taken in the Dockerfiles under the [src/smokeTest](src/smokeTest).
 Run the following commands:

-### Configuring the dictionaries and building a plugin uber jar
+### Configuring the dictionaries and building the plugin uber jar

 1. Clone the repository